auth0/docs/articles/quickstart/native/ios-swift/03-user-sessions.md

 You can also use `SimpleKeychain` directly, without the added benefits and convenience of the credentials manager.
 To learn more, read about [Saving and Refreshing Tokens](/libraries/auth0-swift/save-and-refresh-jwt-tokens#simplekeychain).
 :::

-## Save the User's Credentials When They Log In
+## Save the User's Credentials When They Log in

 When your users log in successfully, save their credentials.
 You can then log them in automatically when they open your application again.